Is B.A. Johnston the new Stompin’ Tom Connors?

 He had bantered erratically, ranted charmingly and made do with a Casio keyboard and an acoustic guitar.

 Johnston’s voice is ragged but serviceable; he possesses a daring sense of rhythm.
-His unfussy urban-folk canon is rich with outdated pop-culture references and fraught with the daily confusion and pathetic chaos of a man-child free of responsibility (Drinkin’ on My Mom’s Dime), bewildered by society’s schedules (Trash Day) and angered by messed-up food orders (Drivethru Beef).
+His unfussy urban-folk canon is rich with outdated pop-culture references and fraught with the daily confusion and pathetic chaos of a man-child free of responsibility ( Drinkin’ on My Mom’s Dime), bewildered by society’s schedules (Trash Day) and angered by messed-up food orders (Drivethru Beef).

 After the show – at Toronto’s funky basement-set Junction City Music Hall, with its eighties-era pinball machines and Playboy-plastered men’s restroom – fans filed up and out toward street level.
 Some high-fived each other and shook their heads in amazement, but dissenting voices were also heard.
 “That was so awful,” a young woman told her friend, “I don’t even have words.”